 Victim Services and Resources.
 Local and referral help is available for victims of sexual misconduct from the university's Health Services department and counseling center (available only on the TN campus), as well as the Student Services department.
-Local community and state victim services organizations are listed below for both Tennessee and Florida campuses.
+Local community and state victim services organizations are listed below.
 Many of these resources have websites and toll-free telephone numbers that would be helpful for online students.